Lead Based Paint Testing

 Schedule your Salt Lake City, UT Lead-based Paint Testing today!

 We scrape a sample of paint from an inconspicuous area, such as inside a closet.
 Samples extracted from your home will then be tested on-site, collected, and sent to the laboratory.
 The report that follows the inspection will point out any areas affected by lead.
-Results are provided within two to three days.
+We provide results within two to three days.

 So, if your house was built before 1980, chances are it has lead-based paint.
 Contact us today so our team of professionals can provide you with an informed inspection.